Confidence surfaces for the mean of locally stationary functional time series: SCSs for non-stationary time series

 respectively, where

 Here we consider local block sums (of increasing length) to mimic the dependence structure of the error process.
-A difference of local block sums is used to mitigate the effect of bias if the unknown errors $\vec{ \varepsilon}_i$ are replaced by nonparametric residuals from a local linear fit, which we do next.
+A difference of local block sums is used to mitigate the effect of bias if all elements of the unknown errors $\vec{ \varepsilon}_i$ are replaced by corresponding nonparametric residuals $\hat \varepsilon_{i,n}(s/p)$, $1\leq s\leq p$ where \WCr{ $ \hat \varepsilon_{i,n}(t)=X_{i,n}(t)-\hat m_{b_n} (\tfrac{i}{n},t)$, where $\hat m_{b_n}$ is defined \eqref{estimating-m}.
+We emphasize that the use of boundary kernels in this estimate (see Assumption \ref{asskern}) allows us to construct SCSs for the boundary region as well.
+Details are given in Remark \ref{Boundary-Remark} below.} With the residuals we define the $p$-dimensional vector as an analog of \eqref{3.1}.
+Similarly, we define the analog of \eqref{tildeZi} by